What Can You Drink On a Carnivore Diet? (Full List)

 Because it raises insulin levels and contains carbohydrates, it may hamper your ability to shed pounds.

-An 8-ounce cup of milk contains about 12 grams of carbs, mostly from the lactose, that sugar we talked about earlier.
+An 8-ounce cup of milk contains about 12 grams of carbs, mainly from the lactose, that sugar we discussed earlier.

 Can Milk be good for you?